How to buy Chanel for less: 10 tips

-This week I sold two Chanel Jumbo flap bags in excellent condition for approximately £2600 each?
+This week I sold two Chanel Jumbo flap bags in excellent condition for approximately £2600 each!
 The current retail value of these bags is £4500.
 HOW? the client was not from the U.K so benefitted from the exchange rate, wasn’t greedy and wanted a quick sale.
 They were in mint condition but about 8 years old and came without a card or dust bag.
-Despite this I do have to admit it is a rare occurrence to get an absolute steal on an investment piece such as this.
+Despite this, I do have to admit it is a rare occurrence to get an absolute steal on an investment piece such as this.
 It did, however, get me thinking as having worked in the second-hand designer bag market for approximately 8 years I have a few tricks up my sleeve when it comes to buying a Chanel flap bag for less.
-Watch the video or read the blog below.

 In the glorious old days, we would save up our pennies and wait for a long-haul flight somewhere marvellous - bagging ourselves a bargain at duty-free on the way out.
 However, at the current time of writing, from the U.K., the tax-free option has closed in on us Brits.
 Since 2013 Heathrow stated that the Chanel classic bags will no longer be available to buy in their airport boutiques.
 Having said this there have been reports on some bag blogs such as Brag my Bag of people managing to find certain classics in the airport stores.
 So I personally still think it might be worth a phone call.
 If you are lucky enough to be reading this from outside the E.U. you will most certainly benefit from our current weak pound and 20% VAT which can then be claimed back on your purchase.